osenn15/DS202-Final-Project/README.md

 however, we see another spike of responses which includes the highest count of diabetes across all days in the graph.
 The boxplot shows something very similar.
-Those without diabetes have the lowest median for number of poor mental health days, those who are prediabetic tended to report a higher number of days and have a higher median, and finally, those who are diabetic tended to report the highest number of poor mental health days and have the highest median.
+Those without diabetes have the lowest median for number of poor mental health days, those who are pre-diabetic tended to report a higher number of days and have a higher median, and finally, those who are diabetic tended to report the highest number of poor mental health days and have the highest median.